-  An energy recovery ventilator allows fresh air from outside to be introduced into the conditioned space, and conditions it (recovers energy) prior to entering the space.
+An energy recovery ventilator allows fresh air from outside to be introduced into the conditioned space and conditions it (recovers energy) before that air enters the space.

-The core in the ERV allows the incoming air to be tempered by the outgoing air, either absorbing heat from the conditioned air in the winter, or the hot entering air in the summer is allowed to dissipate heat to the outgoing air in the summer
+The core in the ERV allows the incoming air to be tempered by the outgoing air, either absorbing heat from the conditioned air in the winter or dissipating heat from the hot entering air to the outgoing air in the summer.

-By using a desiccant wheel or other desiccant media the ERV is able to pre condition the air by removing moisture from the incoming fresh air, and transferring it to the air exiting the space.
-This “latent” moisture energy transfer is what makes an ERV different than an HRV (Heat Recovery Ventilator)
+Using a desiccant wheel or other desiccant media, the ERV can pre-condition the air by removing moisture from the incoming fresh air and transferring it to the air exiting the space.
+This “latent” moisture energy transfer is what makes an ERV different than an HRV (heat recovery ventilator).

 What will affect its operation?